Pseudo Lembas

 4. Add sugar and cinnamon; mix well.

+5. Add milk and vanilla and stir with a fork until a stiff dough forms.
 (You can add up to 1/4 cup more milk to moisten, if you have trouble incorporating all of the mixture into the dough.)

-until they are about 1/2 inch thick and 3 inches across.
+6. Roll into balls and place on cookie sheet, mashing them out until they are about 1/2 inch thick and 3 inches across.
 You should have enough dough to make 12 - 14 biscuits.

 7. Bake for about 12 to 14 minutes.
 They're done if you poke a toothpick into one and it comes out dry.